 Shop opened in 2018, has become a hit with locals

-It was Father’s Day 2018 when Michelle White went to Yogurt Land and found that the store had closed overnight.
-The machines were ripped out.
-A “For Lease” sign hung in the window.
+Father’s Day 2018 was when Michelle White went to Yogurt Land and found the store had closed overnight.
+The machines were ripped out and a “For Lease” sign hung in the window.

 For most people it would have been an annoyance, but for White it was destiny.
 For nearly 30 years, she had been carrying with her a very specific dream.